goldingn/intecol2013/README.md

 INTECOL 2013
 ===========

-Here's some Material for my talk and workshop bit at the [INTECOL 2013 conference](http://www.intecol2013.org/ "INTECOL 2013 website") - under construction!
+Here's some material for my talk and workshop bit at the [INTECOL 2013 conference](http://www.intecol2013.org/ "INTECOL 2013 website").
+This page and material are still under construction.

 Talk
 ---